TosbackCgusBridge-Bot/CGUs-versions/Reuters/Privacy Policy.md

 Get exclusive practice area-focused content and expert analysis, including Westlaw Daily Briefings, Reuters Legal, Wolters Kluwer, CQ Roll Call, and more

-Seamlessly access your Alerts on WestlawNext to inform you promptly of new developments relevant to your practice area or matching your customized search
+Seamlessly access your Alerts on Westlaw to inform you promptly of new developments relevant to your practice area or matching your customized search

-Select a Practitioner Insights page to be your WestlawNext Start Page so you can start each day "in the know"
+Select a Practitioner Insights page to be your Westlaw Start Page so you can start each day "in the know"

 Try out Practitioner Insights free